Your Stock Horn Is a Joke. Here Is How to Pick the Right Air Horn for Your Truck.

 Why do trucks have air horns?

-The 100 to 110-decibel gadgets are installed by manufacturers to abide by the majority of the state's Department of Transportation vehicle safety standards, which require a horn to be in good working order and with the ability to release a sound that is audible under normal circumstances from a range of not less than 200 feet.
+The 100 to 110-decibel gadgets are installed by manufacturers to abide by the majority of the state's Department of vehicle safety standards, which require a horn to be in good working order and with the ability to release a sound that is audible under normal circumstances from a range of not less than 200 feet.

 What's Better: A Metal Or Plastic Air Horn?

 Metal types are normally far better for deeper notes, whereas plastic can be excellent for mid-range notes.
 It's up to you whether you go with plastic or metal; the important point is to have a resilient, weather-resistant air horn construction.
-However, if you decide to go for plastic, make sure it is made out of high-quality Polypropylene (PP) as this is the best plastic for the horns.
+However, if you decide to go for plastic, make sure it is made out of high-quality Polypropylene (PP), as this is the best plastic for the horns.

 What's the best installation for truck air horns?